How are properties valued?

 When working out the value of your property, the valuer acting for the Valuer-General will analyse property sales and rents, look at the type of property and its specific features.

 The valuer then builds a profile of value levels for different locations and property types, guided by market sales and rental evidence.
 This information is then applied to individual properties, taking into account the different characteristics of each property.

-How valuations affect your rates
+How do valuations affect your rates?